ed-syspertec/Virtel/docs/manuals/virtel/Virtel463MG/messages.rst

     A transaction *tranname* pointing to the directory hosting centralized user parameters is defined with a security mode other than 0, which in some cases may lead the user to sign in a second time.
 As this transaction is not intended to be secure, VIRTEL sets the security mode to 0 to avoid this double signature situation.
 Action
     Set the “security” field of the *tranname* transaction definition to 0.

+VIRHTP0I *linename* SENDING 304 TO SOCKET *socket* FOR PSEUDO *pseudo*
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+Module
+    VIRHTTP
+Meaning
+    Virtel is set up with the LPKALIVE setting active in the VIRTCTxx configuration module.
+When this setting is active, Virtel sends at regular intervals an HTTP 304 message to indicate to the browser to stop and restart the Long Poll session.
+Action
+    None.

 Messages VIRI9xxx
 ^^^^^^^^^^^^^^^^^